 Clinical decision support tools improve provider efficiency by automating administrative tasks and integrating seamlessly into existing workflows, including EHRs, prescription fulfillment tools, billing, and more.
 The goal of clinical decision support in our eyes?
 To alleviate the administrative burden that’s part of delivering care while maintaining provider autonomy—all so providers can spend more time with patients who need them most, and less time doing paperwork.

 Clinical decision support is particularly crucial for virtual care platforms, since many solutions in the market have instead added to providers’ inefficiencies.
-In fact, in one recent study, one in four clinicians said virtual care systems and workflows are hardly or not at all integrated with their organization’s existing systems.
+In fact, in one recent study,

 At Bright.md, we automate both the clinical patient interview and the clinician documentation for every asynchronous telehealth encounter.
 Bright.md’s clinical decision support provides a recommended diagnosis and treatment plan based on evidence-based guidelines, along with a SOAP formatted chart-note logged as an encounter in your EHR—allowing providers efficiency while preserving autonomy and clinical judgment.

 “By collecting the patient’s history digitally, asynchronous care allows providers to focus on medical decision-making rather than data gathering and documentation, optimizing skill-task alignment,” wrote Bright.md’s Medical Director Dr. Christina Chen, in a recent piece for KevinMD.com.
 “What further sets Bright.md apart is that we take on the responsibility of creating, maintaining, and updating all of the clinical content.
 This means ensuring that everything remains evidence-based and consistent with clinical protocols so that health systems and their providers don’t have to.”